craig24x/pianobar-skill/README.md

 # Installation

-This should self-install as a well-behaved Mycroft Skill, but here are some under-the-hood details.

-### Dependency:  pianobar package
+1.Prerequisite / Dependency:  pianobar package

-This accesses Pandora via the excellent [pianobar](https://6xq.net/pianobar/) client for Pandora.
-The skill installs the debian package:

 ```
 apt-get update
 apt-get -y install pianobar
 ```
+2.Install skill via home.mycroft.ai > custom skill

-On Picroft and Mark 1, the skill will automatically set the appropriate drivers.
+Note: On Picroft and Mark 1, you may use "ethanaward/pianobar-skill" instead.
+This will install the pianobar package dependency. the skill will automatically set the appropriate drivers.
 For desktop there is typically no need for driver changes.
 If you want to double check, manually do these steps: